TRENDMizzou/TREND-manual/tutorial/tutorial_agilent.md

 - Luanch and run `trendreconstructgui` using default parameters,
 <img src="../png/tutorial_agilent/trendreconstructgui1.png" width="600px">
-- A subfolder named as `reconst` (which is defined by the `output` option) is generated, the subfolder contains the reconstructed FID series with the same names of input files.
+- A subfolder named as `reconst` (which is defined by the `output` option) is generated.
+The subfolder contains the reconstructed FID series with the same names of input files.
 They can be processed as the normal Agilent FID data.
 - The original `1.fid` has the spectrum as (processed by NMRPipe):